esaule/blog/docs/_posts/2024-09-10-tiny-titan.md

 bricks that have many output lines rather than having a brick for each device.
 That would make the build much easier to manage.
 Overall, that was pretty fun!
 I'd build another one!

+Now, it's time to find a real name for the cluster, and to deploy applications on it!